 Best for: Family-friendly holidays

 Award-winning Levante Beach is the ideal choice for family-friendly getaways.
 You’ll find it nestled in the much-loved resort of Benidorm (AKA the Dubai of the Mediterranean) on Spain’s glorious Costa Brava.
-Here, the whole brood will have access to adrenaline-inducing watersports, like banana boats, windsurfing, and water skiing, to name a few, so you’ll never be bored.
+Here, the whole brood will have access to adrenaline-inducing watersports, like banana boats, windsurfing, and water skiing, so you’ll never be bored.
 Fancy something more relaxing?
 No problem.
 You can pick from pedalos, paddleboarding, and kayaking if you want to take things down a notch.
-And for when it’s time to wine and dine, the beach is lined by plenty of traditional tapas bars and international restaurants.
+And when it’s time to wine and dine, the beach is lined with plenty of traditional tapas bars and international restaurants.

 Zlatni Rat Beach, Brac Island, Croatia